ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Similar to the encoder, we perform fewer operations at the pixel-space dimensions.
 The intermediate stages have performed the necessary filtering of image features.
 Additional operations at higher dimensions could confuse our upsampling parameters and lead to a lower-fidelity reconstruction.

 Also, initial ResNet in every loop is controlling number of channels.
 Also, touch again on importance of ResNet and attention blocks.
+DECODER HAS ONE EXTRA RESNET IN COMPARISON TO ENCODER!!!

 #### Metric